jaythad13/Mathematikezettelkasten/Algorithms --- math-168/notes/Greedy algorithms.md

 ---
 tags:
 - math-168/1
+- math-168/2
 - algs
 ---

 If an algorithm is a sequence of steps, then a greedy algorithm makes the optimal decision at each step, in the hopes that this is also globally optimal.

+The main idea is that we can prove correctness of algorithms by induction.
+Suppose the algorithm works for input size $n$ (and possibly all smaller input sizes).
+Then using that hypothesis, show that some optimal solution to the problem includes the greedy choice at the first step of $n + 1$.
+Finally check that the optimal solution to the problem can be obtained by the optimal solution for input size $n$.

 ##### _example:_ the registration problem